mozilla/gecko-dev/toolkit/components/telemetry/docs/data/install-ping.rst

   stub: Seconds spent waiting for the installed application to launch.

-succeeded (both)
-  True if a new installation was successfully created.
-False if that didn't happen for any reason, including when the user closed the installer window.

-disk_space_error (stub)
-  [DEPRECATED] True if the installation failed because the drive we're trying to install to does not have enough space.
-The streamlined stub no longer sends a ping in this case, because the installation drive can no longer be selected.

-no_write_access (stub)
-  [DEPRECATED] True if the installation failed because the user doesn't have permission to write to the path we're trying to install to.
-The streamlined stub no longer sends a ping in this case, because the installation directory can no longer be selected.

-user_cancelled (both)
-  True if the installation failed because the user cancelled it or closed the window.

-out_of_retries (stub)
-  True if the installation failed because the download had to be retried too many times (currently 10)

-file_error (stub)
-  True if the installation failed because the downloaded file couldn't be read from

-sig_not_trusted (stub)
-  True if the installation failed because the signature on the downloaded file wasn't valid or wasn't signed by a trusted authority

-sig_unexpected (stub)
-  True if the installation failed because the signature on the downloaded file didn't have the expected subject and issuer names

-install_timeout (stub)
-  True if the installation failed because running the full installer timed out.
-Currently that means it ran for more than 200 seconds for a new installation, or 215 seconds for a paveover installation.

 new_launched (both)
   True if the installation succeeded and tried to launch the newly installed application.

-old_running (stub)
-  [DEPRECATED] True if the installation succeeded and we weren't able to launch the newly installed application because a copy of Firefox was already running.
-This should always be false since the check for a running copy was `removed <https://bugzilla.mozilla.org/show_bug.cgi?id=1601806>`_ in Firefox 74.

 attribution (both)
   Any attribution data that was included with the installer